lpsinger/userguide/procedures.rst

 --------------------------------------------------------

 * Sent whenever localization or significance accuracy improves (e.g. as a  result of improved calibration, de-glitching, or computationally deeper parameter estimation)
-* Updates will sent up until the position is determined more accurately by public announcement of an unambiguous counterpart, at which point they stop until publication of the event
+* Updates will be sent up until the position is determined more accurately by public announcement of an unambiguous counterpart, at which point they will stop until publication of the event

 Special case : promotion of sub-thresholds candidates
 -----------------------------------------------------

 * We can elect to promote a candidate that does not pass our OPA thresholds if it is compellingly associated with a multimessenger signal (e.g. GRB, core-collapse SN)
-* The procedure will start from `Initial notices and circulars`_ sequence.
+* The procedure will start from the `Initial notices and circulars`_ sequence.